House GOP demands testimony and documents from New York prosecutor investigating Trump

 Trump claimed over the weekend in a post on social media that he would be arrested on Tuesday and urged his supporters to protest.
 But there has been no official announcement of a criminal indictment.

-House Republicans are huddling at their annual retreat in Orlando, Fla., and the former president, who is running for the GOP nomination in 2024, is dominating the conversation.
+This week, House Republicans huddled at their annual retreat in Orlando, Fla., and the former president, who is running for the GOP nomination in 2024, dominated the conversation.

 House Speaker Kevin McCarthy fielded several questions about Trump at a press conference Sunday evening, and largely focused his response on attacking Bragg's tenure and legal approach, instead of defending Trump's behavior.

-"One of the reasons we won races in New York is based upon this DA of not protecting the citizens of New York, and now he's spending his time on this," McCarthy said.
-"And the statute of limitations are gone."
-He added about an indictment: "This will not hold up in court, if this is what he wants to do."
+"One of the reasons we won races in New York is based upon this DA, of not protecting the citizens of New York, and now he's spending his time on this," McCarthy said.
+He added about a potential indictment: "This will not hold up in court, if this is what he wants to do."

 McCarthy did break with the former president on his calls for protests around any announcement of an indictment, telling reporters, "I don't think people should protest this, no." He added, "We want calmness out there.
 Nobody hurt, violence or harm to anything else."